Download a FREE E-Book with 20 Easy Weeknight Dinners

 It pairs well with all the traditional holiday meal staples like turkey, stuffing, green bean casserole or sweet potatoes!
 A robust salad with your holiday feast sounds pretty great to me.

-Above view of kale quinoa salad ingredients
+Above view of ingredients for a kale quinoa salad

 Kale and Quinoa Salad Ingredients